jub0bs/cors/README.md

 - [support for Private-Network Access][pna];
 - full compliance with [the Fetch standard][fetch].

-Despite all of this library's goodness, you may still have valid reasons for favoring libraries like the more popular [rs/cors][rs-cors].
+Despite all of this library's goodness, here are some valid reasons for favoring libraries like the more popular [rs/cors][rs-cors]:
-Here is as exhaustive a list as I could come up with:

 - You need more flexibility than that afforded by the [origin patterns supported by this library][origin-patterns];
   but do bear in mind that
   [excessive flexibility in this regard implies security risks][danger].
-- You want to log a message for every single request processed by your CORS middleware; [but do you, really?][logging]
+- You want to log a message for every single request processed by your CORS middleware; [but do you really?][logging]

 ## Installation